Warz/nightmare/README.md

 However I should not need to use any of them (?) in vue-jstree-extended because they are all included in `nightmare`.

-I added these lines to make the tree appear.
-But I'm getting this error when I right click and item and selects cut, then paste into another:
+These three lines was required in order to make errors go away on load.
+But I'm getting this error when I right click an item and selects cut, then paste into another item:

 `[Vue warn]: You may have an infinite update loop in a component render function.`

+I am not getting this error in the `vue-jstree-extended` project, only when it's included and ran from here.
+It's included using symlink, perhaps that is relevant?

 If I don't add those 3 lines I'm getting this error instead: